yidiwang21/yidiwang21.github.io/_pages/about.md

 **Feel free to reach out to me for research discussions or potential collaborations — I am always open to new ideas and partnerships!**

 ## Prospective Students
-<span style="color:red">I am looking for a PhD student highly interested in systems research, starting at Fall 2025, and I am also looking for multiple Master's, undergraduate students to work with me.</span> If you are interested, please drop me an email with title <u>"Prospective PhD/MS/UG Student - Your name"</u>, and attach your CV and transcripts.
+<span style="color:red">I am looking for a PhD student highly interested in systems research, starting at Fall 2025.
+I am also looking for multiple Master's, undergraduate students to work with me.</span> If you are interested, please drop me an email with title <u>"Prospective PhD/MS/UG Student - Your name"</u>, and attach your CV and transcripts.

 ## News
+- Sept 2024: I am serving on the TPC for RTSS@BP 2024.
+- Sept 2024: Started to work as an assistant professor at SCU!
 - May 2024: One paper will appear at [ECRTS 2024](https://www.ecrts.org/).
 This work provides a solution with minimal userspace code modification to enable GPU preemption, and it is also the first one to provide a response time analysis for the default GPU scheduling approach.
 Check it out: [[ECRTS24](../files/2024/ecrts24_gcaps_paper.pdf)].
 - Mar 2024: I will be joining Santa Clara University as a Tenure-Track Assistant Professor in CSE starting in Fall 2024!
 - Feb 2024: I am serving on the TPC for [RTAS@BP 2024](https://2024.rtas.org/call-for-papers-the-brief-presentations-track/).